Caedmon's Call: Musical evolution

 In 2004, Share the Well proved to be a notable artistic leap for the band.
 Caedmon's Call decided to incorporate world music influences into the album during mission trips with Compassion International to India, Ecuador, and Brazil.
 The Indian influence was most prominent on this album, with several Dalit musicians providing instruments and vocals.
 In addition to Randall Goodgame, Josh Moore and Andrew Osenga emerged as the new primary songwriters for the band.

 In 2006, Caedmon's released In the Company of Angels II: The World Will Sing.
 This sequel to the first In the Company of Angels was recorded despite the band's lack of desire to make the album under pressure from their record label.
 It was the last album that the band made for Essential Records, before parting ways with the label in May 2006.
 The band is now associated with INO Records, and named their fall 2006 tour "The Emancipation Tour"--possibly in part a reference to their split from their former label.

 For most of the band's tenure, lead vocals were split somewhat evenly between Cliff Young and Derek Webb.
-Cliff would usually sing lead on the Aaron Tate songs (he does not usually write his own songs for the group, though he plays a large part in the arrangements), and Derek would sing lead on the songs that he wrote, which were often more personal in nature.
-Danielle typically sings lead on two to four songs per album; until 2010's Raising Up the Dead, "Piece of Glass" (co-written with Webb) was the only song that she had written for the band.
-Once Derek Webb ceased writing songs for the band in the years leading up to his departure, Cliff emerged as the primary vocalist for the band, a role which he retains today, though Danielle has been able to sing lead more frequently as a result of this.
+Cliff would usually sing lead on the Aaron Tate songs (he didn't typically write his own songs for the group, though he played a large part in the arrangements), and Derek would sing lead on the songs that he wrote, which were often more personal in nature.
+Danielle typically sang lead on two to four songs per album; until 2010's Raising Up the Dead, "Piece of Glass" (co-written with Webb) was the only song that she had written for the band.
+Once Derek Webb ceased writing songs for the band in the years leading up to his departure, Cliff emerged as the primary vocalist for the band, a role that he retained, though Danielle had been able to sing lead more frequently as a result of this.
 The band's newest vocalist, Andrew Osenga, sang lead four times on the first two albums he participated in; on the song "Bombay Rain" and the hidden track "I Miss You", both of which he wrote for Share the Well, and on "The Story" and "We Give Thanks", from In the Company of Angels II.